 You have been creating dashboards and insightful analysis with Tableau Desktop.
 But now you want to share your work with others and allow them to interact with your worksheets.
 How do you do it?

 The solution is secure, powerful – and equally important – easy-to-use from both the end user and IT perspectives.
-If your company is using Tableau, view this webinar recording on Tableau Server to learn successful implementation, including:
+If your company is using Tableau, view this on-demand webinar on Tableau Server to learn successful implementation, including: